-- Brian T. Atkinson Special to the American-Statesman
+- By Brian T. Atkinson Special to the American-Statesman

 Wood and Wire’s new “Mexico” backs introspective lyrics (“Overblown”) with innovative instrumentation (the title track).
 The local bluegrass quartet supports its endlessly energetic debut Friday at Stubb’s indoors.